-As of May 31, 2011, a small number of our supermarkets and retail outlets have no valid business permits/license.
-In 2009, as in previous years, we and some of our directors and managers were indicted in connection with business licenses and planning and building licenses regarding some of our supermarkets stores.
-As of May 31, 2011, there are provisional closure orders pending against five of our supermarkets and retail outlets, four pending against our fueling stations, and three pending against our convenience stores.
+As of December 31, 2011, a small number of our supermarkets and retail outlets have no valid business permits/license.
+As in previous years, we and some of our directors and managers were indicted in connection with business licenses and planning and building licenses regarding some of our supermarkets stores.
+As of December 31, 2011, there are provisional closure orders pending against a small number of our supermarkets and retail outlets, fueling stations, and convenience stores.
 We are working towards obtaining the required permits and at the same time delaying the effectiveness of the provisional orders until such required permits are obtained.
 We estimate that neither the temporary lack of permits nor the provisional closure orders will have a material adverse effect on our operations.